 Whole school approaches The universal offer to all children.
 Additional, targeted support and provision Specialist, individualised support and provision Lessons are carefully planned to cater for different learning styles.
 Depending on the activity, pupils may work independently, in ability groups or in mixed ability groups.
 Children may have 1:1 or small group support at times.
 Children are engaged in taking responsibility for learning through selecting their work and choosing where to work.
 Learning objectives are shared, displayed and discussed at the start of every lesson.
 Success criteria are used and may be differentiated at times.
 Literacy is taught through a multi- sensory story telling approach.
 Class teachers, teaching assistants and the SENCO share information to ensure that pupils with SEND have targeted support and provision.
 Teaching assistants/ teachers work with small groups to: ensure understanding facilitate learning foster independence keep pupils on task Teachers and Teaching assistants support all ability levels within the class across the week.
 Pre-teaching of vocabulary may be used to support understanding or speech and language skills.
 Independent learning is supported by the use of technology.
 For example; Laptops and iPads.
-There are regular IEP reviews and meetings with parents.
-IEPs are reviewed and targets and provision updated regularly.
+There are regular Next Step (IEP) reviews and meetings with parents.
+Next Steps (IEPs) are reviewed and targets and provision updated regularly.
 Multi-agency meetings are used to review areas of difficulty and levels of support.
 Individualised learning intervention programmes are used to ensure progression against personalised targets.
 Daily contact with parents if helpful One-to-one support is in place for pupils who need more intensive support.

-Shared reading/writing and modelled writing are used to support learning.
-Good work may be used to explore and exemplify good practise.
-Puplify work is regularly marked with next steps identified according to the school marking policy.
-Working walls are used to display key vocabulary and key terms to support learning.
-Puplify have opportunities to record their learning in a range of ways.
-There is regular assessment of pupits' progress and identify pupits and groups who will benefit from additional support or intervention.
-There is regular contact with parents through home/school book/telephone contact/meetings/ open dor policy.
-Whole school rewards/ behaviours.
+Data is used to tack progress and identify pupils and groups who will benefit from additional support or intervention.
+There is regular contact with parents through home/school book/telephone contact/meetings/ open door policy.
+Whole school rewards/ behaviour policy is consistently implemented to support positive learning behaviours.
 Visual timetables are used in all rooms.
-Cit is used to enance learning in al curriculum areas.
-All children are encouraged to adopt a positive attitude to learning in al curriculum areas.
-All children are encouraged to adopt a positive vork.
+ICT is used to enhance learning in all curriculum areas.
+All children are encouraged to adopt a positive attitude to learning and independently access the resources they need to complete their work. --